wmsmacdonald/delta-history/README.md

 `fileId` String
 `versionId` String

 Returns Buffer vcdiff encoded delta with from the version given by versionId to the last file added.
+If the version isn't in storage (either never added or it was evicted), it returns `null`.

 ### deltaHistory.getLastVersion(fileId)
 `fileId` String
 Returns Buffer of last file added to the file history given by fileId.
+If there was no last version, it returns `null`.

 ### deltaHistory.clear()
 Deletes all stored files and deltas.